 Façade Program

 The Façade Program will help business owners improve the outdoor appearance of their properties to encourage tourism and economic development associated with the “Trail Towns” along the Elk River Trail and the Elk River Water Trail.
 The Program consists of two parts.
 The first will provide architectural services to guide renovation planning.
-Those who complete the design phase may then apply for up to $10,000 in grant funding for eligible improvements.
+Those who complete the design phase may then apply for grant funding for eligible improvements.
 The Elk River Trail Foundation’s Façade Program will apply only to Clay and Kanawha Counties.
 The Braxton County Façade Program will be handled by the Braxton County Commission.

 program guidelines